system76/docs/_articles/switch.md

 ## Playing Games

-[Steam](https://store.steampowered.com/) on Ubuntu is gaining more and more games in it's library every day.
+[Steam](https://store.steampowered.com/) on Ubuntu is gaining more and more games in its library every day.
 Many popular games can be found in the Steam program, including several you won't find anywhere else.
 It may not have every top game, but there is no shortage of entertainment to be found!
 The Ubuntu Software Center also has a collection of free games for every level of gamer.

 ![apple-games](/images/switch/apple-games.png)